 Cashmere Sweaters

 Step 1: Prep For Washing Flip the item inside out to halt friction and fading while washing.
 Step 2: Hand Wash Add Wool & Cashmere Shampoo to a basin or sink of cool water.
 Submerge the garment, agitate with your hands, then let it soak for 30 minutes.
-If you’d rather use the machine, place your item in a protective Mesh Bag and use the following settings: Cold water + woolens or delicate cycle + low tumble.
+If you’d rather use the machine, place your item in a protective Mesh Bag and be sure to use a delicate cycle with cool water and low spin.
 Step 3: Rinse Run cool water over the item until it’s no longer soapy.
 Gently press against your sink to drain excess water—don’t wring or twist.
 Step 4: Dry Lay the garment flat on a drying rack or clean towel.
 To avoid damage and shrinkage, keep away from direct sunlight and sources of heat such as a radiator.
 In a rush?
 Lay your item flat on a towel then roll both upwards, as if you’re rolling a burrito.
 This will quickly sop up excess water.
 Step 5: Remove Wrinkles Ironing can crush or flatten the natural pile of the yarns.
 Instead, steam to remove creases.

-Step 1: Know What Not To Wash Some velvet items, like blazers, suits, and upholstery should only be dry cleaned.
-For at-home care, we recommend treating stains only with our Stain Solution and a lint-free cleaning cloth.
-Gently work it into the stain, then remove soap and dirt with the cloth.
-Step 2: Hand Wash It’s the safest method for laundering your velvets.
+Step 1: Know What Not To Wash Some cotton poplin items, like blazers, suits, and upholstery should only be dry cleaned.
+Always test for color bleeding before laundering at home.
+Step 2: Hand Wash It’s the safest method for laundering delicates.
 In a wash bin or sink of cool water, add Delicate Wash, add your items, then mix with your hands.
 Allow to sit for up to 30 minutes.
 Step 3: Rinse Run cool water through the item until it rinses clear of soap.
 Step 4: Dry Press the garment to drain extra water.
-When it comes to drying, you have three options: You can air dry by laying the garment on a flat surface or drying rack, you can hang to dry, or you can put it in the dryer on the low heat and “fluff” settings (this prevents a crushed velvet look).
-Step 5: De-Wrinkle Never iron this type of fabric—it can crush or flatten the natural pile of the velvet.
-Steam instead.
+When it comes to drying, you have three options: You can air dry by laying the garment on a flat surface or drying rack, you can hang to dry, or you can put it in the dryer on the low heat and “fluff” settings.
+Step 5: De-Wrinkle Cotton poplin can be ironed on low, or steamed for a more natural finish.

-Step 1: Know What Not To Wash If your linen item is structured (like a suit or blazer with shoulder pads) or non-launderable (such as upholstery) we don’t recommend washing.
-We also recommend proceeding with caution on any items with natural dyes or heavily dyed patterns.
+Step 1: Know What Not To Wash If your fine table linens are vintage, proceed with caution.
+Always test for color bleeding on items with any embroidery, natural dyes or heavily dyed patterns.
 Some items are better left to the professionals!
 Step 2: Machine Wash Always spot-test delicate linen items before cleaning.
-Wash your linen with Signature Detergent on the normal cycle with cold water with Fabric Conditioner to cut down on static and boost fragrance.
-Step 3: Dry Linen is typically sturdy enough to go in the dryer on medium to high heat.
+Wash your linen with Signature Detergent or Delicate Wash on the normal cycle with cold water.
+Step 3: Dry Linen is typically sturdy enough to go in the dryer on low heat.
 That being said, more delicate linen items are better off air-dried.
 Linen is prone to wrinkling, so to make ironing easier, remove from the dryer before the cycle is up so that the fabric is still a bit damp.
 Then iron or steam on the highest temperature setting to loosen up creasing and lay flat to dry completely.